9 Things To Do In and Around Lexington KY

 About an hour east of Lexington, in Powell County, is the Red River Gorge area, and Thrillsville.
 We wanted to do some kind of kayaking, and Jojo really wanted to kayak in a cave.
 We found Thrillsville from one of the lobby brochures, looked it up, and headed out there for our 3rd adventure day.

-Coming out of Gorge Grotto
+Coming out of Gorge Underground Kayaking

 The kayaking cave is an abandoned mine called Gorge Grotto.
 It is about 55 degrees inside, and water about 40 degrees.
 We wore a jacket, and all other equipment was provided by Thrillsville.
 Our guides, Josh & Cory, were great!!
 During our one hour tour, they filled us in on the history of mining in the area, and specifically this grotto.